 How To Get To The Boynton Canyon Trailhead

 The hike to Sedona’s Subway Cave begins at the Boynton Canyon Trailhead.
 Feel free to map it from the link or follow the directions below.
-You will want to arrive early on weekends and during peak seasons because it will get packed.
+You will want to arrive early on weekends and during peak seasons because the parking lot fills up fast.

 The trailhead is a 17 minute drive from the heart of Sedona.
 Leaving from Sedona, you’ll get on 89A heading west, through West Sedona.
 Turn right on Dry Creek Road and follow it for a few miles.
 You’ll pass Devil’s Bridge Parking area, then soon after intersect with Boynton Pass / Long Canyon Road.